-The title of this Web page points to the most important things to keep in mind as you pursue workers’ compensation benefits: Your doctor needs to know all about your injury and how it happened.
+Keep in mind as you pursue workers’ compensation benefits: Your doctor needs to know all about your workplace injury and how it happened.
 What you tell him or her will end up in your medical records.
 What you do not tell him or her may be ignored — and may be used as evidence that an injury was not actually work related.

 Tell Your Doctor What Happened And How It Has Affected You